 Oh, and I went to FinCon.
 Oh, geesh.
 It was intense.
 So many amazing, inspiring people doing incredible things.
 Despite being an introvert, apparently, I had been doing a good job building relationships with people online.
 Because I felt like I knew EVERYONE (not really, but 50-75 of 1700, still felt like a lot!).
-I took for granted that over the just how many people I had emailed, Skyped, chatted on the phone, sent a gift or tried to help them out with something over this last 18 months.
-It wasn’t all roses, but even in the icky parts, I came home with even more inspiration on how to want to serve my audience and the broader community.
+I took for granted just how many people I had emailed, Skyped, chatted on the phone, sent a gift or tried to help them out with something over the last 18 months.
+It wasn’t all roses, but even in the icky parts, I came home with even more inspiration on how to want I serve my audience and the broader community.

 One of the overwhelming parts of October and FinCon, in general, was this feeling of being thrown into a world I didn’t know existed a few years back.
 A world where people create, produce and build things online and then make money.
 People who are creating change in the world via their laptops.

 I think I was the only one out of 1700 from Montana.
 (Statically there should have been 5-6 of us) And perhaps the only person with strong ties to the Blackfeet Nation.
 In a lot of ways it makes sense, and also made me a little sad.
 Montana is a place of growing wheat, raising cattle, and hardworking jobs.
 Where we do the work that needs to get done and is right in front of our hands.